tlanettepollard/ToDoApp-TLP/codenotes.md

 #### Learned: useState() creates a piece of state for a component, and its only parameter determines the initial value of that state.
 It returns two things: the state, and a function that can be used to update the state later.

+#### Learned: how to use an object spread syntax to create a new object and toggle checked property before returning it.

+#### Learned: using an Array.prototype.filter() to test and exclude a task from the new array if the id prop matches the id parameter passed into the deleteTask();

 Resources:

 - [Mileine](https://github.com/mileine/frontendmentor-todo-app-react)